Objective. To examine the frequency domain characteristics of the ground reaction forces of young and elderly females during free walking.

 Frequency domain analysis of the ground reaction forces is a useful addition to the gait analyst’s armamentarium especially when such changes are not obvious in the time domain.

-Stergiou, Nicholas; Giakas, Giannis; Byrne, Jennifer E.; and Pomeroy, Valerie, "Frequency domain characteristics of ground reaction forces during walking of young and elderly females" (2002).
+Stergiou, Nikolaos; Giakas, Giannis; Byrne, Jennifer E.; and Pomeroy, Valerie, "Frequency domain characteristics of ground reaction forces during walking of young and elderly females" (2002).
 Journal Articles.
 70.